SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSnmpBitRateCalculations.md

 > [!NOTE]
 >
 > - The extra communication cycle information is only available for SNMP devices.
-> - An example protocol "Skyline Example Rates SNMP" is available in our [GitHub organization](https://github.com/SkylineCommunications/SLC-C-Example_Rates-SNMP).
+> - An example protocol "Skyline Example Rates SNMP" is available in the [SkylineCommunications/SLC-C-Example_Rates-SNMP](https://github.com/SkylineCommunications/SLC-C-Example_Rates-SNMP) GitHub repository.

 ## Counters tracked by SLSNMPManager